 PATA and SATA differences

-PATA is older and SATA is the newer technology with lot of improvements over PATA.
+PATA is older and SATA is the newer technology with a lot of improvements over PATA.

-PATA cables are bigger than SATA cables which makes PATA cables hard to tie up which creates management issues.
-PATA cables also creates hinderence for airflow and makes the system overheat while SATA cables allows the airflow for the system making it stay cool due to their slimmer size.
+PATA cables are bigger than SATA cables which make PATA cables hard to tie up which creates management issues.
+PATA cables also create hindrance for airflow and make the system overheat while SATA cables allow the airflow for the system making it stay cool due to their slimmer size.

 PATA cables are expensive than SATA cables.
 PATA lacks hot-swapping while SATA supports it.
-The hot-swapping feature allows you to connect device while machine is running which PATA doesn’t supports and you have to turn off the system first.
+The hot-swapping feature allows you to connect device while the machine is running which PATA doesn’t support and you have to turn off the system first.

 PATA can work on older OS like Windows 98 and 95 while SATA doesn’t. eSATA devices are external SATA devices which you can connect from the back of the machine.
 PATA cables cannot connect in a computer case.
 There you can use USB to bridge the distance.